 Fabrication Considerations

-In practice, the fabrication of the aperture slot must account for PCB process limitations.
-The minimum etching tolerance of the FR4 substrate restricted the smallest achievable slot width.
-Care was taken to maintain w slot above 0.3 mm to ensure accurate etching.
-Similarly, alignment between the slot and the spiral resonator was critical, as any misalignment could drastically reduce coupling efficiency.
-The design was thus adjusted to allow for slight alignment tolerances without significantly degrading performance.
+In practice, the fabrication of the aperture slot must take into account the limitations of the PCB process.
+The minimum etching tolerance of the FR4 substrate restricted the smallest possible slot width.
+Care was taken to maintain the w slot above 0.3 mm to ensure accurate etching.
+Similarly, the alignment between the slot and the spiral resonator was critical, as any misalignment could drastically reduce the coupling efficiency.
+The design was therefore adjusted to allow for slight alignment tolerances without significantly degrading performance.

 Impact on Overall Antenna Performance

-The optimized aperture-coupled feed significantly enhanced the antenna’s return loss, bandwidth, and radiation efficiency.
-Measurements confirmed that the S11 parameter achieved values well below –10 dB across the desired operating band, with peak values below –20 dB at resonance.
-Radiation patterns remained stable and symmetrical, indicating that spurious slot radiation was effectively suppressed.
+The optimized aperture-coupled feed significantly improved the antenna’s return loss, bandwidth, and radiation efficiency.
+Measurements confirmed that the S11 parameter achieved values well below –10 dB in the desired operating band, with peak values below –20 dB in resonance.
+The radiation patterns remained stable and symmetrical, indicating that spurious slot radiation was effectively suppressed.
 Moreover, the aperture-coupled configuration enabled the integration of the impedance matching network (IMN) into the feed line with minimal interference, further enhancing performance

 Integrated Impedance Matching Network (IMN)

 The integration of an Impedance Matching Network (IMN) into the feeding line represents one of the most critical innovations in the proposed spiral resonator (SR) antenna design.
 Conventional antenna configurations often rely on external matching circuits to minimize the impedance mismatch between the antenna and the standard 50 Ω feed line.
-However, such external components increase the overall size, cost, and complexity of the system, and in some cases, they introduce additional parasitic losses.
+However, such external components increase the overall size, cost, and complexity of the system and, in some cases, introduce additional parasitic losses.
 To overcome these limitations, the present design incorporates an integrated matching approach, where the IMN is directly implemented in the feed line using two complementary structures: the interdigital capacitor (IDC) and the meander inductor (MI).

 This dual-component network exploits the natural electromagnetic properties of planar microstrip geometries to provide both capacitive and inductive reactance without requiring discrete lumped elements.
 As a result, the antenna achieves broadband impedance matching while maintaining a compact and monolithic configuration, which is advantageous for low-cost fabrication and high-frequency stability.

 Theoretical Basis of IMN Integration

 Impedance matching is essential to maximize power transfer and minimize reflection at the antenna input port.
-According to transmission line theory, a mismatch between the antenna’s input impedance (Zin) and the characteristic impedance of the feed line (Z0 = 50 Ω) leads to reflections quantified by the reflection coefficient (Γ):
+According to transmission line theory, a mismatch between the antenna’s input impedance (Zin) and the characteristic impedance of the feed line (Z0 = 50 Ω) leads to reflections quantified by the reflection coefficient (Γ) as given by (1).

 =Zin-Z0Zin+Z0 (1)

-The objective of the IMN is to minimize |Γ| by introducing reactive elements that cancel out the undesired imaginary part of the antenna impedance while adjusting the real part to approximate 50 Ω. Traditionally, this is achieved using LC networks composed of lumped capacitors and inductors.
+The objective of IMN is to minimize |Γ| by introducing reactive elements that cancel the undesired imaginary part of the antenna impedance while adjusting the real part to approximately 50 Ω. Traditionally, this is achieved using LC networks composed of lump capacitors and inductors.
 However, at microwave frequencies, lumped elements are prone to parasitics and manufacturing tolerances that can degrade performance.

 By embedding IDC and MI structures directly onto the substrate, the same reactive functions are realized using distributed elements.
 The IDC provides a tunable capacitive reactance (XC = –1/ωC), while the MI generates inductive reactance (XL = ωL).
-Together, these components form a series–parallel compensation network that enables fine control of impedance over a wide bandwidth.
+Together, these components form a series–parallel compensation network that enables fine control of the impedance over a wide bandwidth.

 Interdigital Capacitor (IDC)

 The IDC is a planar structure composed of multiple interleaved metallic fingers separated by narrow gaps.
-Its effective capacitance arises from the strong fringing fields across these gaps.
-The capacitance of an IDC can be approximated by [46], [48]:
+Its effective capacitance arises from the strong field bending across these gaps.
+The capacitance of an IDC can be approximated in (2) as described by [47], [48]:

 C=(N-1) ϵeff Lfπln2Lfg (2)

-where N is the number of turns or fingers, Lf is the finger length, g is the gap spacing, and εeff is the effective permittivity of the substrate.
+where N is the number of turns or fingers, Lf is the length of the finger, g is the gap spacing, and εeff is the effective permittivity of the substrate.